Walking & Hiking

 One of the world’s longest hiking trails is the Appalachian Trail, which starts from the summit of Mount Katahdin in Maine and heads south for a total of 2,184 miles (3,490 km) through five of the six New England states (then continues south all the way to Georgia).
 The trail difficulty varies significantly, from easier areas in Connecticut and Massachusetts to some of the most difficult passages on the entire trail in Maine.
 Appalachian Trail guides (detailed maps of individual sections in the various states) are available for order.
 There are AMC Huts and Lodges in Maine and New Hampshire that offer camps for teens, families, and 50+ travelers.
 According the the Appalachian Trail Conservancy, New England has the best bus service close to the trail.
 In the White Mountains of New Hampshire, there is also an AMC shuttle bus that provides transport to spots throughout the White Mountains, in season.

-- Additional Resources: Connecticut State Parks, Walk Connecticut, Rails to Trails (featuring hiking trails along converted railroad tracks), Berkshirehiking.com
+- Other Resources: Connecticut State Parks, Connecticut Walking Trails and Maps, Rails to Trails (featuring hiking trails along converted railroad tracks), Berkshirehiking.com

-Vaughan Woods Memorial State Park — Vaughn Woods Memorial State Park, a 160-acre park in southern Maine, is one Maine's hidden gems waiting to be discovered with 3.75 miles (6 km) of trails.
-Hundred year old trees tower over shady trails, and ancient streams feed the tranquil Salmon Falls River.
+Vaughan Woods Memorial State Park: Vaughn Woods Memorial State Park, a 160-acre park in southern Maine, is one of Maine's hidden gems waiting to be discovered with 3.75 miles (6 km) of trails.
+Hundred-year-old trees tower over shady trails, and ancient streams feed the tranquil Salmon Falls River.
 Adjacent to the property is the Hamilton House, a beautiful historic home that can be toured in season.
 Difficulty: easy, moderate.

 Mount Greylock State Reservation — Lanesborough, Massachusetts At 3,491 feet, Mount Greylock is the highest point in Massachusetts.
 Rising above the surrounding Berkshire landscape, dramatic views of 60-90 miles distant may be seen.
 It became Massachusetts' first wilderness state park, acquired by the Commonwealth in 1898, to preserve its natural environment for public enjoyment.
 Wild and rugged yet intimate and accessible, Mount Greylock rewards the visitor exploring this special place of scenic and natural beauty.

-- Other resources: Massachusetts Department of Conservation and Recreation, Everytrail.com, Berkshirehiking.com
+- Other resources: Massachusetts Department of Conservation and Recreation, AllTrails.com, Berkshirehiking.com

 - Hiking the Appalachian Trail in the White Mountains